How to extract files from System Image Backup on Windows 11

 16. Open File Explorer.

-17. Click on This PC from the left pane.
+17. Click on This PC in the left pane.

-18. Right-click the drive with the backup files and choose the Open option.
+18. Right-click the drive containing the backup files and choose Open.

 After you complete the steps, you will have access to the files stored in the backup.
 If you’re looking for files stored in the profile folders, you can find them inside the “Users” folder.